matheusvvb-19/WE4LKD-leukemia_w2v/README.md

 - [x] Generate _.pdf_ reports automatically, also with the domain constraint
 - [x] Reduce long words of plotly bar plots in Embedding Viewer
 - [x] Iterative search on Embedding Viewer - analyze context
-- [ ] Using of Named Entity Recognition to filter words
+- [ ] Use Named Entity Recognition to filter words
 - [ ] Standardize synonyms of compounds automatically

 <p align="right"><a href="#top">⬆️</a></p>